 Deﬁne the national and regional e-Government Inter-operability Technical Framework (ITF).
 The ITF is to deﬁne policies and speciﬁcations for governing information ﬂow across Government and Regions as well as setting core standards for data and information integration and management.
 The ITF should also set out policies for establishing and implementing e-Government Metadata Standard across the public sector

-Develop technical standards for setting requirements for the veriﬁcation of the identity of individuals and organizations during on-line Government to Government, Government to Business and Government to Citizens e-Government transactions and interactions
+Develop technical standards for setting requirements for the veriﬁcation of the identity of individuals and organizations during on-line Government to Government, Government to Business, Government to Citizens and Government to Employees

 Develop a technical brieﬁng document deﬁning technical requirements for assessing threats and vulnerabilities to e-Government security systems and the taking of countermeasures for each security objective.